MARIN MAN TO MAN: REFECTIONS

 survivors.

 Has it helped me?
 YES.
-It has elevated
+It has provided a sounding board for sensitive health

 issues and made me realize that I was not alone in my ordeal